 There are two key steps that you absolutely should not skip when making these:

-- Chilling the cookies.
+- Chill the cookies once cooled.
 At a minimum, let them cool completely or you’ll risk them falling apart.
 But if you really want to take these over the top, be sure to chill them.
 I store leftovers in the fridge and the texture is thick and chewy once cold.
 Since they’re a whole grain cookie and (mostly) vegan, this helps hold everything together.

 Absolutely.
 Try real milk, almond milk, oat milk, etc. All will work.